PredixDev/predix-mobile-cli/README.md

 ## Download pm CLI and UAA Configuration Scripts

-Visit the `Releases` page for the most recent available versions:
+Download the latest release for `Mac OS X` or `Windows` from the `Releases` page, which includes the compiled binary for the `pm-cli` utility:

 https://github.com/PredixDev/predix-mobile-cli/releases

-Download the latest release for `Mac OS X` or `Windows` from the `Releases` page, which includes the compiled binary for the `pm-cli` utility.

-The release zip package includes pm CLI plus UAA configuration and UAA user creation shell scripts for quickly configuring a UAA server for use with Predix-Mobile.
+The release zip package includes pm CLI and the UAA configuration and UAA user creation shell scripts.
+The scripts enable you to quickly configure a UAA server for use with Predix Mobile.

-_Note:_ For convenience in running the utility for use with the Predix-Mobile setup instructions, add the `pm` executable to your system PATH variable.
+_Note:_ For convenience in running the pm CLI, add the `pm` executable to your system PATH variable.

 ## pm CLI Usage